Hitler Nababan: Political career

-Member of Karawang Regional People's Representative Council
+Member of Karawang Regional Representative Council

-On 5 August 2014, Hitler along with other members of the Karawang Regional People's Representative Council, was inaugurated for a 5-year term.
+On 5 August 2014, Hitler along with other members of the Karawang Regional Representative Council, was inaugurated for a 5-year term.
 Inside the council, Hitler was seated in the Commission C, which handled matters relating to public works, spatial planning, transportation, mining and energy, public housing, environment, sanitation, parks, regional ports, development of sea potential, informatics, and multimedia.

 Hitler was known by his fellow MPs as an outspoken politician.
 Ahmad Ardiansyah, an MP from the People's Conscience Party, stated that Hitler often asked critical questions to bureau heads during budget drafting sessions.

 During his term, Hitler conducted a work trip for a week in October 2015, visiting subdistricts located in his constituency.
-Following his work trip, Hitler stated that several people do not know the candidates for the regents and vice regents in the Karawang regencial election and that most people appreciated the infrastructure development in Karawang.
+Following his work trip, Hitler stated that several people do not know the candidates in the Karawang regional election and that most people appreciated the infrastructure development in Karawang.

 In an interview with the Karawang Bekasi Ekspres newspaper in October 2018, Hitler supported the construction of pathways and pavement in isolated villages in Karawang.
-In another interview on November 2018, Hitler stated his support for the reparation and maintenance of streets in Karawang.
+In another interview in November 2018, Hitler stated his support for the reparation and maintenance of streets in Karawang.
 He argued that damaged roads in Karawang were caused by the lack of maintenance of oversight by the Public Works Bureau of Karawang.